reaganman/shell_scripting/README.md

 # Final product
 #### What you started with
-1. A DNA sequence alignment in fasta format
+1. A directory (which will contain a number of fasta files and directories)
 #### What you end with
-1. A text file called ```log.txt``` with (1) the total number of fasta files and (2) the total number of sequences.
+1. A text file called ```log.txt``` with (1) the total number of fasta files, (2) the total number of sequences, and (3) the total number of bases across all fasta files.
 1. A directory called ```individual_fastas``` that contains a fasta file for each individual sequence (where the title of the file comes from the sequence header and the file is of type ```.fasta```.
 #### Requirements
 You must have a shell script that is written in bash and two python files that the bash script calls.

 # Final recommendations
-Use ExampleAlignments as a test directory with test files- but this will not be the file that will be used to test your script.
+Use ExampleAlignments as a test directory with test files- but this will not be the directory that will be used to test your script.
 I would draw out your approach using pseudocode before you start coding.
 What are the primary tasks you need to address?
 What kind of script will you write to address that task?
 You got this!